Welcome to Day 4 of the Research Impact Challenge!

 Jeong, S. (2015).
 The internet of garbage.
 New York, NY: Forbes Media.
 This book is freely available for download through the title link - scroll to the bottom of the book description for a PDF or ePub download option.

-Preparing for the next challenge:
+Preparing for your next challenge:

 Congratulations!
 You’ve completed Day 4 of the Research Impact Challenge.
 Not only have you taken an inventory of your current social media engagement, you've made time to reflect on how you might use these tools to your best advantage in the coming year.